Ambrose: Giving to the poor

 In De Officiis, the most influential of his surviving works, and one of the most important texts of patristic literature, he reveals his views connecting justice and generosity by asserting these practices are of mutual benefit to the participants.
 Ambrose draws heavily on Cicero and the biblical book of Genesis for this concept of mutual inter-dependence in society.
 In the bishop's view, it is concern for one another's interests that binds society together.
 Ambrose asserts that avarice leads to a breakdown in this mutuality, therefore avarice leads to a breakdown in society itself.
 In the late 380s, the bishop took the lead in opposing the greed of the elite landowners in Milan by starting a series of pointed sermons directed at his wealthy constituents on the need for the rich to care for the poor.

-Some scholars have suggested Ambrose' endeavors to lead his people as both a Roman and a Christian caused him to strive for what a modern context would describe as a type of communism or socialism.
+Some scholars have suggested Ambrose's endeavours to lead his people as both a Roman and a Christian caused him to strive for what a modern context would describe as a type of communism or socialism.
 He was not just interested in the church but was also interested in the condition of contemporary Italian society.
 Ambrose considered the poor not a distinct group of outsiders, but a part of a united people to be stood with in solidarity.
 Giving to the poor was not to be considered an act of generosity towards the fringes of society but a repayment of resources that God had originally bestowed on everyone equally and that the rich had usurped.
 He defines justice as providing for the poor whom he describes as our "brothers and sisters" because they "share our common humanity".

+Pope Leo XIV notes that both Ambrose and Augustine, his adopted protégé, teach that "What you give to the poor is not your property, but theirs".